- Who We Serve

 How a customer-experience-driven brand strategy boosted awareness and loyalty, and radically increased donations for this global non-profit charity organization.

-Challenge: Increase awareness of this 70 year-old non-profit charity, to boost donations without cannibalizing other Church giving
+Challenge: Increase awareness of this 70 year-old non-profit charity, and boost donations without cannibalizing other Church giving

 Approach: Map the brand and donor experience to understand emotional and rational drivers of desired behavior and beliefs